Channing Mann Administrator of the Year

 - Demonstrate advocacy for quality education.

-- Demonstrate significant contributions to curriculum development, technology, innovation, staff development, program improvement, or resource development in physical education.
+- Demonstrate significant contributions to curriculum development, technology, innovation, staff development, program improvement, or resource development in physical education and/or health education.

 Channing R. Mann